-Finding Risk Recommendation Response and Action Plan 6 Pl Change Registers Management is using a number of change registers to track the issue of changes from tie and BSC.
+Finding Risk Recommendation Response and Action Plan 6 Change Registers PI Management is using a number of change registers to track the issue of changes from tie and BSC.
 We recognise that the register operated by the risk team is a project change register required to meet governance requirements.
 The commercial team's register is used to track changes.
-The Commercial Management team hold three registers ("Change Register", "Change Order Register" and "Status of Estimates Submitted").
-The purpose of these registers is to manage the changes on the project for internal reporting processes, and to track outstanding actions with BSC.
-Further, the Risk Management team hold a separate register ("Change Report Consolidation").
-The purpose of this document is to manage changes through the change order approval process and allocate changes to the risk and contingency allowances held on the project.
-From our review of the information, much of the data being held on these registers is similar, and areas of duplication exist.
-Further, it is apparent that by the nature of their purposes, the Commercial Management and Risk Management teams use different change reference numbers as the primary means to sort the data, with the Commercial Management team primarily using COP (Change Order Paper) numbers and there is an opportunity for Management to improve the consistency between registers.
-Collating information from separate sources is inefficient and further clarity or consolidation may improve efficiency of future information gathering.
-Whilst we recognise that the Commercial Management team are using separate registers for BSC management and tie internal reporting processes, there is a risk that the status of changes can be inconsistent in the separate documents.
-Management should consider consolidating the Commercial Management team's reports into a single spreadsheet in order to make the cross referencing between INTC and COP numbers and monitoring of changes more robust, whilst still being able to use the spreadsheet for internal reporting and BSC management purposes.
-The Commercial Management and Risk Management teams should also consider whether the formatting of their respective control documents can be more aligned, to include individual references to INTC and COP numbers that can be easily filtered and aligned in both documents.
-Management Comments: The separate change registers are not causing a problem at the moment.
-However, we have a following action to link the Infraco change request with the Change order and tie budget change registers.
+Whilst we recognise that the Commercial Management team are using separate registers for BSC management and tie internal reporting processes, Management should consider consolidating the Commercial Management team's reports into a single spreadsheet in order to make the cross referencing between INTC and COP Management Comments: The separate change registers are not causing a problem at the moment.
+However, we have a following action to link the Infraco change request The Commercial Management team hold three registers ("Change Register", "Change Order Register" and "Status of Estimates Submitted").
+The purpose of these registers is to manage the changes on the project for internal reporting processes, and to track outstanding actions with BSC. there is a risk that the status of changes can be inconsistent in the separate documents. numbers an changes more being able spreadsheet for and BSC man.
+The Comme of changes can be inconsistent in the separate documents. of changes can be inconsistent in the separate spreadsheet for internal reporting and BSC management purposes.
+The Commercial Management with the Change order and tie budget change registers.
 There is a clear requirement to have different Change Registers because they serve entirely different purposes (some are shared with BBSC and some are not).
-The Infraco Register controls changes through the Infraco contract and is partly shared with Infraco for action and the Project Change Register for all project changes to communicate with stakeholders etc. Because they are for different purposes there are no status issues nor are there different amounts from one register to another.
-We are required to cross reference items from one register to another to help audit purposes but it must be clear they are for different purposes.
-Responsibility: Dennis Murray Implementation Date: June-10
+The Infraco Register Further, the Risk Management team hold a separate register ("Change Report Consolidation").
+The purpose of this document is to manage changes through the change order approval process and allocate changes to the risk and contingency allowances held on the project. and Risk Management teams should also consider whether the formatting of their respective control documents can be more aligned, to include individual references to INTC and COP numbers that can be easily filtered and aligned in both documents. controls changes through the Infraco contract and is partly shared with Infraco for action and the Project Change Register for all project changes to communicate with stakeholders etc. Because they are for different purposes there are no From our review of the information, much of the data being held on these registers is similar, and areas of duplication exist.
+Further, it is apparent that by the filte status issues nor are there different amounts from one register to another. nature of their purposes, the Commercial Management and Risk Management teams use different change reference numbers as the primary means to sort the data, with the Commercial Management team primarily We are required to cross reference items from one register to another to help audit purposes but it must be clear they are for different purposes using INTC (Infraco Notice of tie Change) numbers, and the Risk Management team primarily using COP Responsibility: (Change Order Paper) numbers and there is an Dennis Murray opportunity for Management to improve the consistency between registers.
+Implementation Date: Collating information from separate sources is June-10 inefficient and further clarity or consolidation may improve efficiency of future information gathering.